Liver (Hepatocellular) Cancer Screening (PDQ®)

 - Having hepatitis B or hepatitis C; having both hepatitis B and hepatitis C increases the risk even more.

-- Eating foods tainted with aflatoxin (poison from a fungus than can grow on foods, such as grains and nuts, that have not been stored properly).
+- Eating foods tainted with aflatoxin (poison from a fungus that can grow on foods, such as grains and nuts, that have not been stored properly).

 Back to Top